Introduction to summarytools

 Total 150 100.00 100.00 100.00 100.00

-Calling define_keywords() without any arguments will bring up, on systems that support graphical devices (the vast majority, that is), a window from which we can edit all the terms we want.
+Calling define_keywords() without any arguments will bring up, on systems that support graphical devices (the vast majority, that is), a window from which you can edit all terms.

-After closing the edit window, a dialogue box gives the option to save the newly created custom language to a csv file (even though we changed just a few keywords, the package considers the terms as a whole).
-We can later reload into memory the custom language file by calling use_custom_lang("path-to-custom-language-file.csv").
+After closing the edit window, a dialogue box gives the option to save the newly created custom language to a csv file (even though we changed just a few keywords, the package considers the terms as part of a whole “language”).
+We can later reload into memory the custom language file by calling use_custom_lang("language-file.csv").

-See ?define_keywords for a list of all customizable terms in the package.
+See ?define_keywords for a list of all customizable terms used in the package.

 To revert all changes, we can simply use st_options(lang = "en").